 condemning voices getting louder, loosing more and more of myself, drinking and using more.

 Within one and half years I had gone bankrupt and lost everything.
 I have lost my well-paid job, had to move back to my parents.
 Manage to find a new job, but a much lower position, that passion for work had gone, it had one purpose to fund my drinking and drugs.
 This continued for a few more years, I had lost several other jobs but also losing self-respect, friends, family relationships.
 Isolating more, loathing myself more.
 I did start to admit to myself even though I had been told many many times that I have got a major addiction.
 I would never dream of admitting I had a problem with other people.
 Looking back I wish I had, the self-destruction continued, unemployed, unhealthy.
 Actually starting to look like that perception of what society call an addict.

-Even though peoples stories are different, the end result is always the same.
-Starts as fun then become's a crotch, then the go-to ending in full-blown addiction.
-I truly believe that people do not have to hit rock bottom in order to recover.
+I took my addiction to the extreme, I truly believe that people do not have to hit rock bottom in order to recover.
 There is no need to lose everything in their life.
-Being able to look back on my life with clarity, I can there was times when I could have taken control back.
-There is a point of no return, once past that point hitting a personal rock bottom is something needed to encourage change.
-I would not want anyone to reach the dark places I went to.
+Being able to look back on my life with clarity, I can see there were times when I could have taken control back.
+There is a point of no return however, once past that point hitting a personal rock bottom is something needed to encourage change.
+I would not want anyone to reach the dark times I went to.